brettcoppolo/PedalBuildingStuff/Graphics/Pedal Hardware/Jacks/README.md

 # Graphics - Jacks

-Templates and illustrations that I find useful when designing enclosures or trying to do mock-ups before ordering prints.
+Templates and illustrations that I find useful when designing enclosures or trying to do mock-ups to test component placement.

 All of the illustrations I've shared in the Graphics folder are of my own creation.
 You're welcome to use them for personal-use, but commercial use is prohibited.
 Thanks for understanding!